CALM Command Line Interface (CLI)

 --name <name>: (required) The name of the domain to create.-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.

-To list all control requirements in a domain:
+To list all controls in a domain:

-calm hub list control-requirements --domain risk -c http://localhost:8080
+calm hub list controls --domain risk -c http://localhost:8080

 Options:

-calm hub create control-requirement my-control-requirement.json \
+calm hub push control-requirement my-control-requirement.json -c http://localhost:8080

 Options:

---domain <domain>: (required) The target domain.--name <name>: (required) Control name.--description <description>: (required) Control description.-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.
+-t, --change-type <type>: Semver bump type βpatch(default),minor, ormajor.-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.

 Pull a control requirement versionβ